Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: AdaSolver

-The adversarial augmenter tends to produce instances quite different from the original distribution, leading to some extremely easy or hard instances.
-This is because the training objective is to maximize the loss of the GNN on the augmented data, but the augmenter does not receive any restrictions on the augmentation.
-Thus, the augmenter may ignore the distribution information and just produce some hard OOD instances, which might break the MILP problem structures.
-To address this problem, we leverage a discriminator network $D_{\psi}$ to identify and remove those instances that severely deviate from the original distribution.
+The adversarial augmentation policy tends to generate instances that significantly differ from the original distribution, leading to some instances being either extremely easy or overly difficult to solve.
+This occurs because the training objective of the augmentation policy focuses solely on maximizing the loss of the branching policy on augmented instances without imposing constraints on the augmentation process.
+Consequently, the policy may overlook distributional information, resulting in instances that disrupt the underlying structure of the MILP problems.
+As seen in Equation (\ref{equ:fomulation}), the cost function $c$ is calculated using embeddings from the optimal policy, which are not available during training.
+To address this, we approximate the cost function using the embeddings from the current policy, denoted as $h_{\theta_2}(G)$.
+We introduce a auxiliary discriminator network $D = g_{\theta_3}\circ h_{\theta_2}$, which shares the encoder network $h_{\theta_2}$ with the policy network and uses a decoder $g_{\theta_3}$ with parameters $\theta_3$.

-We instantiate the discriminator using a graph convolutional encoder and an MLP decoder.
-The graph encoder extracts the structure information of the MILP instance and the decoder predicts the probability that the instance is from the original distribution or not.
-To train the discriminator, we minimize the objective
+The graph encoder captures the structural information of the MILP instance, while the decoder predicts the probability that an instance belongs to the original distribution.
+This allows the decoder to identify and filter out instances that exhibit significant deviations from the original distribution.
+During training, we minimize the following objective to train the discriminator

-When inference, the discriminator takes as input the augmented graph and decides to use the instance for training the GNN when $D(G)>0.5$ and discard it otherwise.
-Moreover, we use an additional regularized reward for the GNN, i.e.,
+When presented with an augmented instance graph, the discriminator decides to include the augmented instance in training the learning-based branching policy if $D(G)>0.5$; otherwise, it discards it. { Additionally, we introduce the regularized reward for the branching policy